The affine LIBOR models: Interest rate derivatives

 Now, for $z\in\C$ with $\Im z>0$, the Fourier transform of $f$ is

 Moreover, by examining the weak derivative of the dampened payoff function $g(x)=\e^{-Rx}f(x)$ for $R>0$, we see that it is square integrable, as is $g$ itself.
-Hence $g$ lies in the Sobolev space $H^1(\R)$ and applying Lemma 2.5 in \shortciteN{EberleinGlauPapapantoleon08} yields that the Fourier transform of $g$ is integrable. \end{proof}
+Hence $g$ lies in the Sobolev space $H^1(\R)$ and applying Lemma 2.5 in Eberlein et al. \citeyear{EberleinGlauPapapantoleon08} yields that the Fourier transform of $g$ is integrable. \end{proof}